Resources for OCIA

 Finally, since the OCIA process takes place within a parish community, the prayers from this community are essential for the journey.
 Moreover, the prayers of the universal Church are with each candidate, providing spiritual support for the journey and connection to the Church community.

-Yes there are.
+Yes.
 This journey begins with the person being an inquirer.
 The person may seek to get more information on who Jesus is and what is the Church’s role in his or her life.
 This leads to the moment when the person desires to make a more formal commitment to Christ and that is the step of the catechumenate which is the point of initial conversion.
 The catechumenate prepares the person to seek initiation into the Church.
 When the person, with the support of those involved in formation, desires to be initiated he or she enters a period of intense preparation and is called one of the elect.
-The final step is realized at the Easter Vigil when the person is initiated into Christ and His Church becoming a full member of the Church.
+The final step is realized at the Easter Vigil when the person is initiated into Christ and his Church becoming a full member of the Church.

 There are various ministries, offices and roles that exist for helping those who are on the journey of conversion to Christ.

-It is important first to determine the state of the person’s relationship with Christ.
-If the person has only been baptized but has never been catechized then there should be an adequate time for the process of formation to take place.
-Like the catechumenate this time of formation should not be rushed.
-How long this time of preparation lasts is dependent upon the individual and their own formation in relationship to God and his Church.
-It is not simply about gaining intellectual knowledge but formation of the entire person.
-There must be time for intellectual catechesis but also spiritual, and moral development such that the person makes the Gospel a lived reality in his or her life.
-As part of this process, like the catechumen, the candidate for full communion must be helped to develop a prayer life if one does not yet exist.
-Also, they must acquire a sense that a Christian life is a journey of conversion to the Lord.
 Those working with the candidate must understand that the candidates are not converting to the faith, since they are already members of the Body of Christ; rather, they are coming into full communion.
 In other words, they are completing their initiation.
 Therefore, the candidates must not be treated as catechumens.
 But, depending on their level of formation and conversion to Christ, there may be parts of the catechumenate that can be adapted to their needs.
 If a person has been living out a life in Christ than no greater burden than is necessary should be placed in their process of entering the Church.
 The time of formation for them should focus more on developing their understanding of the Church, their place in the Church and an adherence to the Church.
 But even with these people the formation is still about the whole person and not simply adult education; spiritual development must play a role in their entrance into full communion.

 Inquirers are those who have not been baptized and desire to know more about Christ and the Church